g3ngr33n/apparmor-profiles-hardened/README.md

 *Small issue, When you select Open database, the dialog will show your currrent directory / home as empty, simply enter in the input field "File name" your database name to open it.*

 # Keep in mind

-As apparmor is a great security module, It's doesn't make your system bullet proof against nasty exploit that will compromise the Linux kernel, fortunatelly those are rare ###### (publicly at least)
+As apparmor is a great security module but It doesn't make your system bullet proof against nasty exploit that will compromise the Linux kernel, fortunatelly those are rare ######(publicly at least)

-Security is vast and complex subject, where every thing you read aren't always as good as they sound, however, in addition of those profile, if you didn't do it already, make a simple sandbox as describe here :[Simple sandbox](https://wiki.gentoo.org/wiki/Simple_sandbox), for each appplication.
+Security is vast and complex subject, where every thing you read aren't always as good as they sound, however, in addition of those profile, if you didn't do it already, make a simple sandbox as describe here [Simple sandbox](https://wiki.gentoo.org/wiki/Simple_sandbox), for each appplication.

 It took 1 minute to setup, it is not a Gentoo feature.
 It will work out of the box in your Linux system.

 # Contribution welcome

 If you feel to share, make a PR !
 I will as much as I can take in consideration any request or advise, if you want to convert those profile for your distribution, please do !
  If you need help, have question or an issue with those profiles, open an issue on this git.

 # Documentation work in progress